perryfalcon0410/Bankruptcy-Analysis/README.md

   - `matplotlib` & `seaborn`: For data visualization.
   - `scikit-learn`: For machine learning and predictive modeling.
   - `ppscore`: For feature importance scoring.
-  - `lazypredict`: For rapid prototyping of machine learning models.

 ## e.
 Key Insights Discovered:
 1. **Key Financial Metrics**: Features such as working capital, total liabilities, and operating expenses are highly correlated with bankruptcy risk.